Skip to content

 my_project/ <-- CWD when running 'gtn'

-GriptapeNodes/ <-- Potential default workspace location
+GriptapeNodes/ <-- Default workspace location

 my_flow.graph.json